Supporting Small Businesses Relief

 We will apply any other relief after Supporting Small Businesses Relief.

-Supporting Small Businesses Relief is available for 2017/18 to 2021/22 only, and is subject to State Aid de minimis limits (see next section).
+Supporting Small Businesses Relief is available for 2017/18 to 2021/22 only, and is subject to State Aid de minimis limits (please read our State aid rules page for more information).

 The increase per year for eligible ratepayers is the greater of a specified percentage plus inflation or £600 per year.